Energy Management, Efficiency, and Renewable Energy

 State Energy Conservation Office

 In 2016 NCTCOG partnered with the Texas State Energy Conservation Office (SECO) to expand best management practices for solar photovoltaic systems throughout the State of Texas.
 Under the project, NCTCOG focused on supply side and demand side activities, including items such as outreach to niche markets, providing trainings and solar information statewide, and expanding permitting and ordinance templates statewide.
 Visit www.gosolartexas.org for more information.

 In 2013 and 2014 NCTCOG participated in the U.S. Department of Energy’s Solar Ready II program by partnering with the National Association of Regional Councils, the Mid-America Regional Council, and Meister Consultants Group.
 NCTCOG worked with local governments and interested parties to implement best management practices and provide training for solar energy in the DFW region.
 The goal of this project was to improve the DFW solar market by providing a more streamlined and standardized solar process.
 Visit www.gosolartexas.org/local-governments for more information.

-For more information, please contact Lori Clark at email@example.com or 817-695-9232.
+For more information, please contact Crysta Guzman at firstname.lastname@example.org or 817-695-9107.